-As summer heats up the water, there will be brookies and brown trout, and in Upper Cascade, lake trout.
+As summer heats up the water, there will be brookies and brown trout in both lakes and lake trout in Upper Cascade.
 The shallows offer pumpkinseeds and sunfish in both lakes, with yellow perch in Lower Cascade.